Janzert/fictionario/index.md

 What happened next could best be described as watching a group of surgeons perform an operation while riding motorcycles.
 The optimization enthusiasts set about the expansion with the sort of methodical precision that would have impressed a Swiss watchmaker, if Swiss watchmakers were in the habit of ignoring ninety percent of the mechanism and focusing solely on making the hands move as quickly as possible.

-Within the first hour, they had discovered a combination of interplanetary cargo rockets and asteroid mining platforms to create what one cheerfully dubbed "a resource multiplication loop that bends, but doesn't break, the laws of physics."
-By hour six, they had somehow managed to skip the entire second planet by using a technique involving rocket fuel and what appeared to be either genius or madness—the developer wasn't entirely sure which.
+Within the first hour, they had discovered a combination of interplanetary cargo rockets and asteroid mining platforms creating what one cheerfully dubbed "a resource multiplication loop that bends, but doesn't break, the laws of physics."
+By hour six, they had somehow managed to skip the entire second planet by using a technique involving rocket fuel and what appeared to be either genius or madness,—the developer wasn't entirely sure which.

 The developer watched with growing unease as his carefully crafted progression system was systematically dismantled like a house of cards in a hurricane.
 These players weren't savoring the intricate ballet of interplanetary logistics he had choreographed; they were performing what could only be described as cosmic breakdancing.